EzzEldinAbdUlHafiz/minikube-argocd/README.md

 # Wait for pods to be ready
 kubectl wait --for=condition=Ready pods --all -n argocd --timeout=120s

-# Expose the ArgoCD UI in the background
+# Expose the ArgoCD UI (runs in the background)
 kubectl port-forward svc/argocd-server -n argocd 8080:443 &

+# Expose the ArgoCD UI (reach from the host machine)
+kubectl port-forward svc/argocd-server -n argocd --address 0.0.0.0 8080:443

 # Kill the Process Later
 pkill -f "port-forward svc/argocd-server"